dwrobel/flatcam/README.md

 - modified the result highlight color in Check Rules Tool
 - added the Check Rules Tool parameters to the unit conversion list
 - converted more of the Preferences entries to FCDoubleSpinner and FCSpinner
+- converted all ObjectUI entries to FCDoubleSpinner and FCSpinner

 13.10.2019